 about the concept of writing..

-a topic on the act of writing that i’ve wanted to touch upon here is- the intent and energy behind the moment of something being written, typed, composed. i don’t know if this was coming through in the writing group but i believe the power behind words is actually the intensity of the feeling while you are writing a piece. i think the beats were hitting on that, when a literary movement in america actually had spark. stretching not for the proper word but for the right arc of mind to write that word in, that it somehow wasn’t about the words. it was about the feelings that were meant to click on in the reader. more like a transmission.
+a topic on the act of writing that i’ve wanted to touch upon here is- the intent and energy behind the moment of something being written, typed, composed. i don’t know if this was coming through in the group but i believe the power behind words is actually the intensity of the feeling while you are writing a piece. i think the beats were hitting on that, when a literary movement in america actually had spark. stretching not for the proper word but for the right arc of mind to write that word in, that it somehow wasn’t about the words. it was about the feelings that were meant to click on in the reader. more like a transmission.

 i’d always maintained that this work was separate from any political or local community actions i participated in. that i wouldn’t stick around here if they stopped paying me, so therefore it wasn’t coming from my heart. but then i realized i felt too mentally exhausted from my job to keep engaging in local political volunteerism. i just needed to come home and stop. i finally told myself that this work was inherently political, that it was community-based enough, paycheck or no. so, enter my drum circle and kirtan group; organizing around ideas that stemmed more from the heart and body than the mind.

-generational poverty, harmful relationships, intense physical, mental and sexual abuse are the norm here. working within these realities is very cause-and-effect, very rooted in simple listening and building relationships in order to allay basic fear so that resiliency can be nourished. here the soul is at ground zero, a lot. that can be really good and really bad. people are real with you. people share a lot if intense personal information with you. the concept of self-fulfilling prophecy may be at work here, in the bigger picture. when you grow up with little or nothing, little or nothing is what the world gives you. being homeless is a lot of work, actually. just staying alive inside the environment we have built for ourselves in the city is dealing with one shitty obstacle after another. interacting with people who are paid to help you is a helpless sort of life. homeless agencies do good work but most other institution could really give a fuck less about your problems. meals and emergency shelter are not always guaranteed and are provided within rigid schedules, so if you miss it, you miss it. and oftentimes they are dispensed in a cold, authoritarian manner that leaves the homeless ‘consumer’ feeling embarrassed, defensive, hurt. and this is all after somehow being strong enough to keep going in a life where your family wasn’t a refuge or reality, where your sense of self was damaged more than most. i know america is supposed to ‘have it made’ but if you’re down and out in america your basic trauma centers aren’t suddenly less valid than anyone else’s. yet that idea is certainly reinforced here. i do my best to try and not take this stuff home with me at the end of a day. and years later i began to remind myself not to bring my traumas to work, which is even harder.
+generational poverty, harmful relationships, intense physical, mental and sexual abuse are the norm here. working within these realities is very cause-and-effect, very rooted in simple listening and building relationships in order to allay basic fear so that resiliency can be nourished. here the soul is at ground zero, a lot. that can be really good and really bad. people are real with you. people share a lot of intense personal information with you. the concept of self-fulfilling prophecy may be at work here, in the bigger picture. when you grow up with little or nothing, little or nothing is what the world gives you. being homeless is a lot of work, actually. just staying alive inside the environment we have built for ourselves in the city is dealing with one shitty obstacle after another. interacting with people who are paid to help you is a helpless sort of life. homeless agencies do good work (usually) but most other institutions could really give a fuck less about where you slept last night. meals and emergency shelter are not always guaranteed and are provided within rigid schedules, so if you miss it, you miss it. and oftentimes they are dispensed in a cold, authoritarian manner that leaves the homeless ‘consumer’ feeling embarrassed, defensive, hurt. and this is all after somehow being strong enough to keep going in a life where your family wasn’t a refuge or reality, where your sense of self was damaged more than most. i know america is supposed to ‘have it made’ but if you’re down and out in america your basic trauma centers aren’t suddenly less valid than anyone else’s. yet that idea is certainly reinforced here. i do my best to try and not take this stuff home with me at the end of a day. and years later i began to remind myself not to bring my traumas to work, which is even harder.